 Once you have found your maintenance level you can work out how many calories you need to drop so that you can lose weight.

-A deficit of 100 calories per day will get you slow and steady results, while a deficit of 500 calories should get you much quicker results (but can cause its own issues).
+A deficit of 100 calories per day will get you slow and steady results.
+Whereas a deficit of 500 calories should get you much quicker results (but can cause its own issues).

 Remember there are three ways to create a calorie deficit.
 You can reduce your food intake, you can maintain your food intake but increase your calories burned (by adding exercise), or you can combine both.
 Reduce food intake and increase exercise.

-Remember that you need quite a lot of calories to fuel your workouts, so if you take the third option, don’t massively reduce calories and plan on exercising at a high intensity.
+Remember that you need quite a lot of calories to fuel your workouts.
+If you take the third option, don’t massively reduce calories and plan on exercising at a high intensity.

 Don't forget that there are supplements available designed to help make cutting fat easier.